 Reader Requested Short Review of St. Augustine, Florida

-On the northeastern shore of Florida, between the Intracoastal Waterway and Matanzas Bay, St. Augustine (population 14,000) is a charming 453-year-old town steeped in Old World character, romance and history.
+On the northeastern shore of Florida, between the Intracoastal Waterway and Matanzas Bay, St. Augustine (population 16,000) is a charming 454-year-old town steeped in Old World character, romance and history.
 It was founded by the Spanish in 1565, 42 years before Jamestown, Virginia was settled, and it is the oldest continuously occupied city in the United States.

-The city's history is a tumultuous one, with the Spanish, the British, the Confederate States and the United States all laying claim to it at one time or another.
-Spanish explorer Ponce de Leon visited it while he searched for the "Fountain of Youth."
-English sea captain Sir Francis Drake attacked it.
+The town's history is a tumultuous one, with the Spanish, the British, the Confederate States and the United States all laying claim to it at one time or another.
+Spanish explorer Ponce de Leon visited St. Augustine while he searched for the "Fountain of Youth."
+English sea captain Sir Francis Drake attacked the town.
 Prates plundered it.
 Union soldiers invaded it.
-Finally, in the late 19th-century, things started to quiet down a bit, and the town became a winter haven for wealthy families.
+Finally, in the late 19th-century, things started to quiet down, and the town became a winter haven for wealthy families.

-This is a place where the past never seems far away.
+This is a place where the past always seems close at hand.
 Remnants of the First Spanish Colonial Period are visible in the four square mile Historic District where narrow streets are lined with beautifully restored (and reconstructed) balconied homes, clapboard homes and homes built with coquina (crushed shells).

 The imposing landmark Castillo de San Marcos is a Spanish fort built in 1672 as a defense against the British who occupied nearby Charles Town (Charleston, South Carolina) and is a constant reminder of St. Augustine's colorful heritage.
 Nineteenth-century industrialist Henry Flagler's elegant hotels conjure up the Victorian era.
 And in quieter moments, cobblestone streets almost echo with the clip clop of horse hooves from days gone by.